flrs/visavail/README.md

 Visavail.js - A Time Data Availability Chart
 =============================
 This library visualizes the availability of time-dependent data with a chart on a website.
+This is a fork of the Visavail original library [https://github.com/flrs/visavail](https://github.com/flrs/visavail).

+I modify the structure of library and implement new functionality for a better and dynamic library.

 Description
 -----------